lukadev-0/util.luau/docs/docs/optional-values.md

 end)
 ```

-The value will be doubled if the option is `Some`, and the `None` state will be
+The `Some` value will be doubles, and the `None` will be preserved.
-preserved if the option is `None`.

 You can also use the `andThen` method to transform the inner value of an option
 and return a new option: